Store Profile: Lemon Laundry – Queens, NY

 “We wanted Lemon Laundry to transform the very character of the laundry business,” explained Don.
 “When you think of a ‘typical’ laundromat you probably envision an unenthusiastic environment with a shoddy paint job and tired old machines.
 Lemon Laundry isn’t typical.
 It’s more like a favorite neighborhood hangout outfitted with top-of-the-line Electrolux Professional washers and dryers.”

-With its floor-to-ceiling storefront windows, dark hardware, and vintage decor, Lemon Laundry offers a curb appeal that reads more like a trendy café rather than laundromat.
+With its floor-to-ceiling storefront windows, dark hardware, and vintage decor, Lemon Laundry offers a curb appeal that reads more like a trendy café rather than a laundromat.

 Upon entering the 2,500-square foot store, located in the growing and vibrant community of Woodside, Queens, customers are greeted with warmth, contemporary charm, and even a touch of the unexpected.